 I had a chance to visit the traditional restaurants in New Orleans, as well as some less popular spots.
 On my first day, I was quite surprised that many restaurants don’t have any vegetarian, leave alone vegan, items on the menu.
 That said, if you don’t drink alcohol or like seafood, you need to do your food research in advance, but it doesn’t mean that you’ll have nothing to eat in New Orleans – quite the opposite!

-Here are some restaurants and cafes I visited and can recommend, or not:
+Here are some restaurants and cafes I visited and can recommend: